fangq/mmc/mmclab/README.txt

-                        'wl'- weighted path lengths to build mua Jacobian (replay mode) 'wp'- weighted scattering counts to build mus Jacobian (replay mode) cfg.debuglevel:  debug flag string, a subset of [MCBWDIOXATRPE], no space
+                        'wl'- weighted path lengths to build mua Jacobian (replay mode) 'wp'- weighted scattering counts to build mus Jacobian (replay mode) cfg.debuglevel:  debug flag string, a subset of [MCBWDIOXATRPE], no space cfg.debugphoton: print the photon movement debug info only for a specified photon ID

        fields marked with * are required; options in [] are the default values fields marked with - are calculated if not given (can be faster if precomputed)